Mindwell hardware#

 Storage#

-A new parallel filesystem will be installed together with the cluster (IBM Storage Scale, 5.8 PB, connected over NDR).
-We will assign scratch storage on this new filesystem and also offer project storage (similar to the current staging storage).
-The compute nodes will also be connected to the existing Lustre filesystem (through an Infiniband HDR-100 network), so all your existing data will be accessible from the new cluster.
+A new IBM Storage Scale (also known as GPFS) parallel filesystem with a capacity of 5.8 PB is connected over NDR to the Mindwell cluster.
+Both scratch and project storage (the latter being similar to the staging storage on the Lustre parallel filesystem) are available on this new filesystem.
+The Mindwell compute nodes are also connected to the existing Lustre filesystem (through an Infiniband HDR-100 network), so all your existing data is accessible from the new cluster.
 Please read more about the available scratch filesystems for detailed information and best practices.

 Additional highlights#

-Software modules will only be installed for toolchains starting from 2024a (CPU partitions) or 2025a (GPU partitions).
+Software modules are only provided for toolchains starting from 2024a (CPU partitions) or 2025a (GPU partitions).

 All nodes are interconnected using an Infiniband NDR network.